observability-lab-cse/observability-lab-workshop/02-deploy-application/README.md

 - Live logs (no history)
 - AKS level metrics that are available

 Now this looks all good and great.
-There is an awesome overview of our cluster, but other than the logs (in a, let's be honest, rather unenice format), we have no real visibility on the application.
+There is an awesome overview of our cluster, but other than the logs (in a, let's be honest, rather unpratical format), we have no real visibility on the application.
 No way to know if messages are being sent across the system, etc.
 But luckily there is a simple way to fix this, which we will look at in the next chapter.

 <!-- No going into insights.
 We will mention it exists and its limitations -->